 We finance the acquisition of our RMBS for our portfolio through repurchase transactions under master repurchase agreements.
 Repurchase transactions are treated as collateralized financing transactions and are carried at their contractual amounts as specified in the respective transactions.
 Accrued interest payable is included in "Accrued expenses and other liabilities" on the consolidated balance sheet.

-Repurchase transactions are treated as collateralized financing transactions.
 Securities financed through repurchase transactions remain on our consolidated balance sheet as an asset and cash received from the purchaser is recorded on our consolidated balance sheet as a liability.
 Interest paid in accordance with repurchase transactions is recorded in interest expense.